At your Service: Servers and Clients#

 """Method that is periodically called by the timer."""

-Service Clients use <srv>.Request()
+Service Clients use <srv>.Request()#

 Given that services work in a request-response model, the Service Client must instantiate a suitable <srv>.Request() and populate its fields before making the service call, as shown below.
 To make the example more interesting, it randomly switches between two possible quotes.

-request = WhatIsThePoint.Request()
+request = AddPoints.Request()

-Make service calls with call_async()
+Make service calls with call_async()#

 The async framework in ROS2 is based on Python’s asyncio that we already saw in Python’s asyncio.